Riverscapes/champ-transformation-tool/docs/disclaimer.md

+---
-# 2011 - Disclaimer & Copyright
+title: Disclaimer & Copyright
+---

 These are **NOT** official pages maintained by Utah State University.
 All views and opinions expressed herein are those of Joseph Wheaton, and not necessarily those of his current employer, Utah State University.